 The Weight of Snow, in Chocolate

-If snow is starting to fall where you live, you may be out there building a snowman or chucking snowballs at your friends — and you may notice how the really wet, sticky snow you can pack into shapes is also really heavy.
-How can those teeny specks falling from the sky weigh so much?
-Sue Heavenrich at Archimedes Notebook wondered about this, too.
-She figured out that a snowflake can weigh as much as 1/50th of a gram, and that 235 flakes weigh the same as a Hershey’s chocolate kiss.
-If you imagine 95 Hershey’s kisses, which weigh about 1 pound, they weigh the same as more than 22,000 snowflakes.
-Other people have weighed snow by the inch: if you shovel 10-inch-deep snow off a 50-foot stretch of sidewalk, you’re moving about 1,300 pounds of snow!
-Hopefully you can build a snowman with less than that.
+Even notice how wet, sticky snow is the best for packing snowballs?
+How can those teeny specks weigh so much?
+Sue Heavenrich at Archimedes Notebook figured out that a snowflake can weigh up to 1/50th of a gram, so 235 flakes weigh the same as a Hershey’s chocolate kiss.
+Other people found that if you shovel 10-inch-deep snow off a 50-foot stretch of sidewalk, you’re moving about 1,300 pounds of snow!

 Wee ones: Which weighs more, a snowflake or 1 Hershey’s kiss?